ahsu1230/mathnavigatorSite/constellations/onboarding.md

 ## Docker-Compose

 If DockerDesktop was installed correctly, you should be able to use `docker-compose` in a CLI.
-In the `constellations` folder, use `docker-compose` to build and create your services.
+Use your CLI and traverse to the `constellations` folder, use `docker-compose` to build and create your services.
 Run this command to start all services.

 ```unix
 docker-compose up -d